 Click HERE for the national web page

 Well-Read Mom accompanies women in the reading of great books and spiritual classics to encourage personal growth, friendship, and meaningful conversations in order to explore the human condition and reorient ourselves to what is good, beautiful, and true.
-Meeting are at Cathedral, usually on first Sat morning of month.
-Well-Read Mom does not meet in the summer.

 Click HERE for the National Well Read Mom Website